python-jsonschema/jsonschema/docs/creating.rst

         for this argument is probably fine.
 Instances of the returned validator can still have their types customized on a per-instance basis.

-    :returns: an :class:`jsonschema.IValidator`
+    :returns: a new :class:`jsonschema.IValidator` class

 .. autofunction:: extend

-    Create a new validator that extends an existing validator.
+    Create a new validator that extends an existing validator class.

-    :argument jsonschema.IValidator validator: an existing validator
+    :argument jsonschema.IValidator validator: an existing validator class

     :argument dict validators: a set of new validators to add to the new validator.